Forms to File

 The projected revenue data reported on this form is used to calculate the FCC universal service contribution factor and circularity factor, as well as to calculate the filer’s monthly universal service contribution obligation.

 Filers can use the bulk submission process to file their FCC Form 499-Q if submitting for multiple Filer IDs.
-Read the instructions on how to use the bulk submission upload template in the E-File User Guide.
-For more information about how to file FCC Form 499-Q, read the FCC Form 499-Q instructions.
+Instructions are included in the bulk submission upload template.

 USAC Estimated Forms

 USAC will attempt to notify a filer by email, before the close of the filing period, if that company’s required FCC Form 499-A/Q filing has not been certified by a Company Officer or is missing.
 A failure by USAC to notify a filer under these terms does not constitute a basis for that filer to dispute USAC estimates or billings.